dusterio/laravel-aws-worker/README.md

 $app->register(Dusterio\AwsWorker\Integrations\LumenServiceProvider::class);
 ```

+## Errors and exceptions

+If your job fails, we will throw a ```FailedJobException```.
+If you want to customize error output – just customise your exception handler.

 ## Implications

 Note that AWS cron doesn't promise 100% time accuracy.
 Since cron tasks share the same queue with other jobs, your scheduled tasks may be processed later than expected.